 - a.
-Provide enhanced planning and technical assistance.
-The Director of CDC should provide insular areas with the technical assistance necessary to plan for large-scale biological events, focusing on tailored and generally applicable preparedness goals and regular exercises to test the capabilities of their public health systems.
+Provide enhanced planning and technical assistance. - The Director of CDC should provide insular areas with the technical assistance necessary to plan for large-scale biological events, focusing on tailored and generally applicable preparedness goals and regular exercises to test the capabilities of their public health systems.
 Plans should take existing resource limitations into account and maximize available assets to help the territories and freely associated states better prepare for, respond to, and recover from public health crises and large-scale biological events. - b.
 Strengthen biosurveillance and data collection.
 Congress should amend the Public Health Service Act (P.L.
 78-410) to require the Secretary of Health and Human Services, in coordination with the Secretary of State, Secretary of Defense, and Secretary of Homeland Security, to develop and enhance the biosurveillance capabilities of each US territory and freely associated state.
 This includes close collaboration with the insular governments to establish permanent monitoring systems with technical and diagnostic reachback to the CDC.
-The Department of c.
+The Department of

+- State, DOD, DHS, and HHS should also develop a platform for sharing and integrating data obtained from these biosurveillance efforts. - c.
 Reduce barriers to transporting resources during a public health emergency.
 Congress should amend Section 27 of the Merchant Marine Act of 1920 (P.L.
 66-261) to allow automatic, emergency exemptions from Jones Act shipping requirements whenever the Secretary of Health and Human Services declares a public health emergency, or when there has been a declaration made under the Stafford Act that applies to Alaska, Hawaii, or the insular area in question.
 Congress should also direct the Secretary of Homeland Security, acting through the Administrator of FEMA, in coordination with the Secretary of Health and Human Services, the Secretary of Defense, the Secretary of State, and other relevant federal agencies, to: (1) evaluate challenges to transporting supplies and personnel to US insular areas immediately before and during public health emergencies; (2) develop recommendations to address those challenges; and (3) produce a deployment strategy that assigns roles and responsibilities throughout the federal government.
 As part of this evaluation, FEMA should consult with the territories and freely associated states, US states that may be called upon to support insular emergency response, associations with territorial members or interests, and the American Red Cross.